portl13/wp-livepeer/readme.txt

 == Frequently Asked Questions ==

 How can I signup for a LivePeer account?
+In order to start streaming LIVE to your WordPress website, you'll need to create an account with Livepeer Studio at https://livepeer.studio/

 How do I change configurations and uttilize the plugin?